Individual data tables within Workbooks that organize and structure imported data

 metadata | object | Use metadata to store any extra contextual information about your Sheet.
 Must be valid JSON | |

-mappingConfidenceThreshold | number | Configure the minimum required confidence for mapping jobs targeting that sheet (default: 0.5).
-Must be greater than 0 and less than or equal to 1 |
+mappingConfidenceThreshold | number | Configure the minimum required confidence for mapping jobs targeting that sheet (default: 0.5, range: 0-1) |